OlevanA/petrocastm/README.md

 ---------------------------------------------------------------------------------------------------------------------
 ## ** Simple Usage**
 ---------------------------------------------------------------------------------------------------------------------
-Example Execute the program using with default example:
+Execute the program using the default example:
 ```sh
 petrocast example_1 # or petrocast example_2....petrocast example_11
 ```
-Default example means that we use the same historical production dataset which is based on a data set from the Havard university with Oil production data from 1900-2018 in Exajoules (EJ) and different Ultimate Recoverable Resource (URR) values in EJ, in total eleven, found in the literature.
+The default example means that we use the same historical production dataset which is based on a data set from the Havard university, with oil production data from 1900-2018 in Exajoules (EJ), and different Ultimate Recoverable Resource (URR) values in EJ.
+In total eleven eleven estimates are available in the literature.
 See below:

 | Estimations | Oil endowments in Literature                                    | Gb          | EJ          |
 |-------------|-----------------------------------------------------------------|-------------|-------------|